abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 database by using an adapter for the [DataMapper][2] ORM framework.

 Now, we are going to use that ability and harness the power of Ruby to rapidly prototype a RESTful Web service.
-REST is a pretty big topic and if you are unfamiliar with it you should probably invest some effort into learning about it.
+[REST][18] is a pretty big topic and if you are unfamiliar with it you should probably invest some effort into learning about it.
 However, the simplified version is that it is a way to describe resources and actions involving said resources.
 The HTTP protocol that powers the Web was basically built specifically to implement REST principles.
-Therefore, if your resources can respond properly to all the HTTP methods than you are probably pretty RESTful.
+Therefore, if your resources can respond properly to all the HTTP methods than your service is probably pretty RESTful.

 In researching this article I tried to find some existing examples of REST in use in the OpenEdge community to compare to.
-All I found were some murmurs about a [REST adapter][5] that Progress Corp. was supposedly going to provide for AppServers / WebSpeed as part of OpenEdge 11 which apparently hasn't materialized, and a "Web 2.0" "RIA" [product][3] sold by BravePoint which doesn't use REST at all but uses some proprietary "[RPC Engine][4]" to communicate between client (JavaScript) and server (WebSpeed broker).
+All I found were some murmurs about a [REST adapter][5] that Progress Corp. was supposedly going to provide for AppServers / WebSpeed as part of OpenEdge 11 which apparently hasn't materialized, and a "Web 2.0 RIA" [product][3] sold by BravePoint which doesn't use REST at all but uses some proprietary "[RPC Engine][4]" to communicate between client (JavaScript) and server (WebSpeed broker).